 Dr. Barletta serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

 - Society of Critical Care Medicine, Council Member, receiving reimbursement for travel expenses.

 Dr. Carvalho is board certified in Internal Medicine, Pulmonary Disease, Critical Care Medicine, Sleep Medicine and Hospice and Palliative Medicine.
 She is a Professor in the Division of Pulmonary and Critical Care Medicine at the University of Washington and is the Academic Section Head for the Pulmonary/Critical Care Service, as well as the Medical Director of the Intensive Care Unit, Respiratory Care Department and Bronchoscopy Services at the Boise VA Medical Center.

 Currently, Dr. Carvalho serves as a member of the American Board of Internal Medicine (ABIM) Critical Care Medicine Board, and previously served on the ABIM Critical Care Medicine Self-Assessment Committee.
 She has served as Governor of the American College of Chest Physicians for the state of Idaho.
 She has also served on the Curriculum Development Committee at the University of Washington School of Medicine and on the Pulmonary Advisory Panel for the Food and Drug Administration.
 She has been elected to the Alpha Omega Alpha Honor Medical Society and has been selected to receive several teaching awards by University of Washington medical students and medical residents.

 Dr. Carvalho received a medical degree from the University of Washington School of Medicine.
 She completed a residency in internal medicine, followed by fellowships in pulmonary diseases and critical care medicine at the University of Washington.

-As of January 2017, Dr. Carvalho reported no external relationships.
+As of April 2019, Dr. Carvalho reported the following external relationships:

 Laura E. Evans, MD